Micaet/Feedback-Flair/README.md

 # First Project for the Introduction to Machine Learning course at the Warsaw University of Technology

 ## Project Overview
 The goal of this project is to develop a machine learning model capable of correctly classifying user ratings (1-5) given to ChatGPT based on the accompanying comment.
-The Auc-roc score has been chosen as the measure of success for our project.
+The AUC-ROC score has been chosen as the measure of success for our project.

 ## Business Objective
 While ChatGPT reviews are used as a sample dataset, the model can be generalised to some